xdmushui/partner-center-sdk/develop/cart-resources.md

 **Applies To**

 - Partner Center
+- Partner Center operated by 21Vianet
+- Partner Center for Microsoft Cloud Germany
+- Partner Center for Microsoft Cloud for US Government

 A partner places an order when a customer wants to buy a subscription from a list of offers.